"Trust yourself. You know more than you think you do."

 Active Shadow: The Charlatan

-- You use "intuition" to justify conclusions you reached for other reasons.
+- We use "intuition" to justify conclusions reached for other reasons.

-- You claim certainty about things you cannot know.
+- We claim certainty about things we cannot know.

-- You use your "gifts" to impress, control, or exploit.
+- We use our "gifts" to impress, control, or exploit.

-- You refuse to test your intuitions against reality.
+- We refuse to test our intuitions against reality.

 The Charlatan tells himself he has special access to truth.
-But underneath is often insecurity or the need for power.
+Underneath lies insecurity or the need for power.

 Passive Shadow: The Wounded Child